sarlinpe/PRisme-ROS/README.md

 New simulation cases can be created by adding `.world` files to the `prisme_gazebo/worlds` directory.

 ## What comes next
-* A custom hardware simulated interface for ros_control that publishes noisy discrete odometry values for quadrature encoders.
+* A custom hardware simulated interface for `ros_control` that publishes noisy discrete odometry values for quadrature encoders.
 * Tests on the real sensors to determine the actual Gaussian noise parameters.
-* Application nodes for sensor fusion, localisation, SLAM (with Rviz interface).
-* Microcontroller ROS firmware for the PRismino (with the Bluetooth module).
 * Examples of multi-robot simulations.
-* Examples of neural network training using multiple simulation instances.
+* Reinforcement learning using multiple simulation instances.

 ## Credits
 This project was entirely developed by Paul-Edouard Sarlin.